 In the past, securities class action litigation has often been brought against a company following a decline in the market price of its securities.
-This risk is especially relevant for us because biopharmaceutical companies have experienced significant stock price volatility in recent years.
-If we face such litigation, it could result in substantial costs and a diversion of management's attention and resources, which could harm our business.
+This risk is especially relevant for us because biopharmaceutical companies have experienced significant stock price and volume volatility in recent years that have often been unrelated or disproportionate to the operating performance of these companies.
+If we face such litigation, it could result in substantial costs and a diversion of management's attention and resources, which could harm our business, operating results or financial condition.